Break of Dawn (Rob Base & DJ E-Z Rock album)

-Break of Dawn is the third and final album by Rob Base and DJ E-Z Rock.
+Break of Dawn is the second and final studio album by Rob Base & DJ E-Z Rock.
 It was released in 1994 via Base's label, Funky Base Records.
 It was produced by DJ E-Z Rock, Rob Base, Al Dellentash, Dave Kowolski, Kyle Robinson and Jeff Dovner.
-Break of Dawn was met with lackluster sales; also, the album did not chart and its only single, "Break of Dawn", did not chart either.
+Break of Dawn was met with lackluster sales; also, the album did not chart and its only single, "Break of Dawn", did chart at #18 on Hip-Hop billboard chart.